alexjohnives/skyguide/README.md

 With a couple of exceptions, all the images and movie elements utilised in this project were taken by me using the in game photo and film capture options.

-The winged art image on the front page was created by PlagueDoctor Jed who gave permission for its use in this site.
+The winged art image on the front page was created by PlagueDoctorJed who gave permission for its use in this site.

 ## Languages Used